-- · cost of wafer fabrication;
+- cost of wafer fabrication;

 - assembly, testing and shipping costs of our semiconductors;

 - personnel and equipment costs associated with manufacturing support;

-- · quality assurance;
+- quality assurance;

 - · cost of raw materials; and

 - write-down of inventory.

-We engage independent foundries for the manufacturing and processing of our semiconductors.
+We engage independent foundries for the manufacturing and subcontractors for the assembly and testing of our semiconductors.
 Our manufacturing cost is subject to the cyclical supply and demand conditions typical of the semiconductor industry.
 Our cost per wafer generally fluctuates with the availability of capacity at independent foundries.
 We believe that our cost of sales is substantially variable in nature.

 Research and development expenses.
-Our research and development expenses consist primarily of employee salaries and related costs, stock-based compensation expense, fees paid for the use of intellectual properties and design tools developed by third parties, development cost of software, expenses for the design, development and testing of system architecture, new product or product alternatives, costs for the construction of prototypes, occupancy costs and depreciation on research and development related equipment.
+Our research and development expenses consist primarily of employee salaries and related costs, stock-based compensation, tape-out and related project expenses and intellectual property and software licensing costs.
 We expense research and development expenditures as they are incurred.